HORACIO REYES PÁEZ

 Horacio Reyes Páez was born in Montevideo, Uruguay, in 1987.

-Also in Vienna he writes, films and directs "Pillow" (2020), awarded as Best Uruguayan Short Film at the José Ignacio Int.
-Film Festival (2022), also being part of the 75th Cannes Film Festival at the Short Film Corner.
-"Pillow" was also named by the Uruguayan Association of Film Critics (ACCU) as one of the five best short films of the year.
+His short film Pillow (2020), written and directed in Vienna, was awarded Best Uruguayan Short Film at the José Ignacio International Film Festival in 2022 and was presented at the Short Film Corner of the 75th Cannes Film Festival.
+Pillow was also named by the Uruguayan Film Critics Association (ACCU) as one of the five best Uruguayan short films of the year.

 DANCE FOR THE APOCALYPSE - Uruguay - 2020